-Plan a trip on your own or with family and friends, and make it an annual event.
-Costs can be kept down by making it a road trip, staying with friends at the destination or even doing a house swap with someone you know like you, who’d also love the chance to get away for a few days this time of year.
+Traditions don’t have to be long-established to have benefits, and you can always create new ones.
+If you currently don’t have many Easter traditions, why not plan a trip and make it an annual event.
+You can keep costs down by making it a road trip, staying with friends at the destination, or even doing a house swap with someone you know, who’d also love the chance to get away for a few days this time of year.

-There are also last-minute deals at the moment offered by airlines and hotels that can take you to a destination within Australia you never even considered.
+There are also last-minute deals offered by airlines and hotels that can take you to a destination within Australia you never even considered.

 Don’t give into holiday pressures

 It can be hard in adulthood to honestly express feelings around holidays that may offend the people we are closest to.